Understanding Relative Humidity Measurements

 - Sampling interval: 1-second

 - Place the logger inside of the air duct as close as possible to the outside air damper.
-Alternatively install the logger on the roof or somewhere with little foot traffic and away from direct sunlight.
+Alternatively, install the logger on the roof or somewhere with little foot traffic but away from direct sunlight.

 - Confirm that the logger is recording, and that the sensor is accurately identifying the airstream’s temperature.
-If the logger has a screen check the temperature value on the logger screen.
-If the logger does not have a screen, then use the software to connect to the logger and check the temperature it detects.
+If the logger has a screen, check that the temperature value is displayed on the logger screen.
+If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.

 Wait 24-48 hours to verify data collection.
 Return to the location of the measured equipment and use a laptop or phone with the manufacturer’s proprietary software installed to do the following: